World stocks extend rise after blockbuster U.S. earnings

 "There are negative risks in the short term, but on the positive side we have good earnings and data from the United States," said Christoph Barraud, an economist at Paris-based brokerage Market Securities.

-"Last week's correction was extreme, a lot of people became short (the market) so this is a bit of normalisation."
+"Last week's correction was extreme, a lot of people became short (the market) so this is a bit of normalization."

 The latest gains were triggered by Netflix, which shot 12 percent higher after the close as its results beat market expectations.
 That sent shares of Alphabet Inc, Facebook Inc and Amazon.com Inc up about 1 percent in extended trade.